Dementia and living in the community

 Many thanks to Lymington resident, Peter Dean, who recently wrote this thoughtful poem about dementia, entitled 'It Will Still Be Me'

-Dementia friendly Lymington - businesses and events
+Dementia friendly Lymington events

 Events organised in Lymington and surrounding areas by LDAG and other local organisations, including music events, sports events, tea dances and Dementia Friends meetings.
 Find out what's on in our Events Calendar.